Time: 12:30PM – 4:30PM

 Unfortunately Jane committed to a tennis time on Friday morning, and she was struggling to find a substitute.
 I packed the camping gear under the assumption that she would find a replacement.
 Another unanticipated impediment to our plan was a cold front that swept through Colorado, and the forecast overnight low for Wednesday night was in the upper thirties.

 Despite these drawbacks I packed the car and managed to embark on my journey by 8:20 on Wednesday morning.
-This departure time enabled me to pull into a small pullout at the Bear River downstream national forest boundary by noon, and after a quick lunch I jumped into my waders and assembled my Loomis five weight rod.
+This departure time enabled me to pull into a small pullout at the Bear River downstream boundary of the national forest by noon, and after a quick lunch I jumped into my waders and assembled my Loomis five weight rod.
 The air temperature hovered in the upper fifties, so I pulled on my long sleeve Columbia undershirt as well as a fleece.
 Recurring strong gusts of wind caused the aspen leaves to shimmer, and my extra layers were designed to offset the wind chill.

 The DWR web site reported flows of 18 CFS below Bear Lake, however, when I approached the water, the velocity seemed greater.
 The stream where I began was high gradient, and this may have created the illusion of higher flows, but the creek emerges from Yamcolo Reservoir and not Bear Lake, and perhaps the releases from the two impoundments were different.
 At any rate the rushing water and severe gradient created a difficult fly fishing challenge.
 Attractive holding spots for trout were scarce, and dense streamside vegetation forced me to constantly wade against the swift current.